 - Unwearable synthetic fabrics can be down-cycled to other products, eg, insulation, carpet; fabrics like denim can be closed-loop recycled.

 - Known as "thread cycling" or fabric recycling.

 - Central Virginia Goodwill has a thread-cycling program.

 GREEN USE OF FURNITURE

-* Cheap furniture uses easily-damaged particle board; manufactured for a “Buy-Use-Discard” cycle.
+- Cheap furniture uses easily-damaged particle board that can emit formaldehyde; manufactured for a “Buy-Use-Discard” cycle.

-* Choose used, hand-me-downs, or even antiques for a little personality.
+- Choose used wood, hand-me-downs, or even antiques for a little personality.

 PURCHASING A HOME

-* The ultimate Reduce/Re-use action is buy a pre-existing home; high use of virgin resources in new-builds; more embedded plastic than in past.
+- The ultimate Reduce/Re-use action is to buy a pre-existing home; high use of virgin resources in new-builds; more embedded plastic than in past.

 FOR MORE INFORMATION: